Immunizations: Childhood and Adolescent Vaccine Information

 All children ages 6 months and older need to get COVID-19 vaccines.
 COVID-19 can make children and teens of any age very sick.
 Getting the vaccine can prevent your child from COVID-19 sickness and complications.

 See the vaccine schedules for children at different ages below.
-You can also use the Childhood Vaccine Assessment Tool to see which vaccines your child needs.
+You can also use the Childhood Vaccine Assessment Tool or the Child and Adolescent Immunization Schedule to see which vaccines your child needs.

 Staying up to date